 Associate Dean Nordberg directs the Office of Administration and Finance.
 He oversees School-level human resource management of the faculty and is responsible for the School’s central budget administration, resource tracking and analysis, and purchasing.
 He advises the dean on resource strategies, while ensuring that the School’s administrative and resource activities are conducted according to the policies and procedures of UCSF, the University of California, and other governing bodies.

-Associate dean of assessment and quality improvement
+Associate dean of experiential education and professional development

 Associate dean of pharmaceutical services

 This associate dean is the director of pharmaceutical services for the UCSF Medical Center.
 He or she works closely with the dean and with the chair of the Department of Clinical Pharmacy.
 Together they ensure that the pharmacy enterprise of the medical center and the pharmacy research, patient care, and education aims of the School are leading, mutually supportive, and that they ultimately benefit patients.